ezrakurniadi/simrs/docs/implementation_status.md

 4. 🧪 Test form submission to ensure all data is properly stored in the database

 ## Implementation Summary
-The patient registration form has been enhanced with additional fields to align with the guidelines specified in `docs/patient_registration.md`.
+The patient registration form has been enhanced with additional fields to align with the guidelines specified in [docs/patient_registration_summary.md](patient_registration_summary.md).
 The implementation includes:

 - New fields in the form class and model for capturing additional patient information
 - Dynamic fields that appear only when relevant (based on boolean field values)
 - Updated routes to handle the new fields properly
 - Comprehensive documentation of all changes made
+- Implementation of Medical Record Number (MRN) auto-generation
+- Addition of Race and Ethnicity fields for demographic data collection
+- Enhancement of Insurance Information Collection with policy details and guarantor information
+- Implementation of Consent and Privacy Practice Tracking for compliance

 The only remaining step is to implement the template changes, which requires switching to Code mode to modify the actual HTML template file.